Aspenini/jxl-converter-gui/README.md

 Requires `cjxl` and `djxl` binaries from libjxl:
 - Place in `tools/` folder next to executable (recommended), or
-- Install system-wide in PATH
+- Install system-wide in PATH (on MacOS it is reccomended to use `brew install jpeg-xl`)

 ## Usage